 Migraines (and medications for them) Stopped When Sleep Breathing Disorder Fixed

 An RNI Headache Center patient got rid of her migraines and migraine medications when her sleep breathing disorder was diagnosed and fixed at the RNI Sleep Center.
-It’s a great example of how RNI’s cross-disciplinary approach brings results, and how RNI’s original migraine research helps headache patients directly.
+This example of the treatment of migraine and sleep disorders shows how RNI’s cross-disciplinary approach brings results, and how RNI’s original migraine research helps headache patients directly.

 A while back, J.H. came in for re-titration of her CPAP machine, and she couldn’t stop talking about how much better she feels when she is consistently using her CPAP therapy.
 She agreed to tell her story on camera so that other patients might summon the will to find the success she did.